dwhiffing/fury/content/aar/cf/cf1_aj/body.md

 As a result of this attack the Dale and Ouellet were immediately ordered back to the Atlantic end of the canal, despite the perilously low fuel condition of the Dale.
-I need those long-range SAMs!
+I need those long-range SAMs\!
 (Especially if Venezuela gets feisty.)
 I'll anchor her as a floating battery if necessary.
 I'm sure there's fuel in Cristobal if I really need it.